The Amalgamation Newsletter and Podcast

 Brief Bio: Presbyterian

-Rev. Bruce Reyes-Chow is a 3rd Generation Filipino/Chinese American and an active speaker, writer, coach, and podcaster on topics of faith, leadership, activism, culture, race, and technology.
-An ordained minister in the Presbyterian Church (USA), he also works with organizations on immigration, decarceration, and Palestinian liberation.
-Bruce was elected Moderator of the 2018th General Assembly, at that point, the youngest ever to hold the office.
-He is the author of six books, most recently Everything Good about God is True: Choosing Faith.
-His next book, "Prophets, Priests, Pastors & Poets: Being and Becoming the Ressurected Christ," is due out in Fall 2026.
-He and his wife live in San Jose, CA.
+Rev. Bruce Reyes-Chow is a 3rd Generation, GenX, Filipino/Chinese American and an active speaker, writer, coach, and podcaster on topics of faith, leadership, activism, culture, race, and technology.
+An ordained minister in the Presbyterian Church (USA) since 1995, he also works with organizations on immigration, decarceration, and Palestinian liberation.

 Longer Bio

-Rev. Bruce Reyes-Chow is a 3rd Generation Filipino/Chinese American and an active speaker, writer, coach, and podcaster.
-His writing, teaching, and speaking have taken him to Australia, the Philippines, Japan, Taiwan, Canada, and across the United States as he addresses topics of faith, leadership, activism, culture, race, and technology.
+Rev. Bruce Reyes-Chow is a 3rd Generation, GenX, Filipino/Chinese American and an active speaker, writer, coach, and podcaster on topics of faith, leadership, activism, culture, race, and technology.
+An ordained minister in the Presbyterian Church (USA) since 1995, he also works with organizations on immigration, decarceration, and Palestinian liberation.
+His writing, teaching, speaking, and preaching have taken him to Australia, the Philippines, Japan, Taiwan, Canada, and across the United States.

-Bruce has been an ordained minister in the Presbyterian Church (USA) since 1995 and has pastored seven congregations throughout California.
+Bruce has been an ordained minister in the Presbyterian Church (USA) since 1995 and has pastored nine congregations throughout northern and southern California, serving as Head of Staff, Lead Pastor, Founding Pastor, Interim Pastor, Transitional Pastor, and Bridge Pastor.
+His pastoral work focuses on organizational health, church growth, and social justice.
 In 2008, he was elected Moderator of the Presbyterian Church USA, the youngest and first Asian American to hold the denomination's highest elected office.

 He currently sits on the Board of Directors of Interfaith Movement for Human Integrity, works with Sabeel Ecumenical Liberation Theology Center to lead delegations to Palestine, is a Senior Consultant and Coach with Convergence, is a Gallup-Certified CliftonStrengths Coach, and is the Church Relations and Development Officer at Zephyr Point Conference Center.

-Bruce and his wife, Robin, have raised three adult children, rescued many sweet and goofy pups, propagated many houseplants, and are living a thriving empty-nester life in San Jose, CA.
+Bruce and his wife, Robin, a Ruling Elder in the Presbyterian Church (USA), have been married since 1990, raised three adult children, rescued many sweet and goofy pups, attended many sporting events, and propagated too many houseplants.
+They are currently living a thriving empty-nester life in San Francisco, CA.